Category: Health & Wellness

 Careful with the Caffeine

-By: PAUL CHITE, M.D.
 For most adults, caffeine helps us wake up in the morning and gives us a pleasant boost during the day.
 There are a variety of available caffeinated products to suit any taste, from tea and coffee to energy drinks and chocolate.
-Caffeine is a stimulant, and its effects increase with the…
+Caffeine is a stimulant, and its effects increase with the amount consumed.
+Up to…

 -